Sleep Hygiene Made Simple

 Then I found “The Sound of Silence Sussing out the ear-plug market.” by Ulrich Boser on slate.com.
 The author methodically tested a large number of ear plugs for several different qualities, assigned a score for each quality and then gave each ear plug an overall score.
 It is the closest thing I found to an objective review of ear plugs on the internet.

 Lastly, there is the Ear Plug Super Store, a family owned business that specializes in selling everything that will reduce, block or attenuate noise.
-There is a lot of useful information on the site and their knowledgeable customer service will gladly answer any questions you have about what the right product is for you to get.
+Their knowledgeable customer service will gladly answer any questions you have about what the right product is for you to get.

 Remember, parole for a life sentence on a murder charge is about 30 years.
 Tempting as it may be, homicide is the lesser option to one of these products, moving or finding another job.